Mold exposure in rentals is a joint issue of tenant-landlord liability, responsibility, and prevention.

 - Cardboard boxes

-When it comes to mold in rental properties, tenants and landlords share joint responsibility in preventing mold from growing and in creating the conditions that lessen the likelihood of mold.
+Tenants and landlords share joint responsibility in preventing mold from growing and creating conditions that lessen the likelihood of mold.

 - A thoroughly recorded timeline